| Bone CancerThere are two types of bone cancer; primary and secondary

 of calcium

+or any problems with bone marrow.
+How is it treated?
 Primary bone cancer can be treated by an appropriate

 combination of radiotherapy, chemotherapy and surgery